Podkosa/moni/mkdocs/docs/Settings.md

 ~~~~

 ### Watchdog
 With all of the above set, we have one last step to take (or rather one last :bone: to throw).
-Defining our :dog: **Watchdog**, that will run our checks periodically.
+Defining our :dog: **Watchdog**, that will run checks periodically.
 ~~~~ YAML title="settings.yml"
 watchdog:
   integrated: true